YangHanlin/geoteleport/README.md

 The use and distribution of [MaxMind GeoLite2 database](db/Country.mmdb) is licensed under its [EULA](https://www.maxmind.com/en/geolite2/eula).

-All other contents in this repository, unless otherwise noted, is licensed under [MIT](LICENSE).
+All other contents in this repository, unless otherwise noted, are licensed under [MIT](LICENSE).